Biarity/Sieve/README.md

 }
 ```

-## Handle Sieve's exceptions

-Sieve can throw 2 kinds of custom exceptions:

-* `SieveMethodNotFoundException` with a `MethodName`
-* `SieveIncompatibleMethodException` with a `MethodName`, an `ExpectedType` and an `ActualType`

-It is recommended that you write exception-handling middleware to globally handle Sieve's exceptions when using it with ASP.NET Core.

 ## Configure Sieve
 Use the [ASP.NET Core options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) with `SieveOptions` to tell Sieve where to look for configuration.
 For example:
 ```